-If a non-AP STA has previously provided an IRM to an AP in as ESS, and the non-AP STA sends an Authentication frame using that IRM as the TA to any AP in the ESS, then the AP receiving the Authentication frame is able to identify the non-AP STA before association is started or completed.
+For non-MLO, if a non-AP STA has previously provided an IRM to an AP in as ESS, and the non-AP STA sends an Authentication frame using that IRM as the TA to any AP in the ESS, then the AP receiving the Authentication frame is able to identify the non-AP STA before association is started or completed.

+For MLO, if a non-AP MLD has previously provided an IRM to an AP MLD in an ESS and the non-AP MLD sends an Authentication frame using that IRM as the MLD MAC address to any AP MLD in the ESS, then the AP MLD receiving the Authentication frame is able to identify the corresponding non-AP MLD before association is started or completed.

-A non-AP STA may use that address for active scanning for an AP or ESS that was provided that address, such that the AP may identify the non-AP STA.
+For non-MLO,a non-AP STA may use that address to actively scan for an AP in an ESS that was provided that address, such that the AP may identify the non-AP STA.
 A non-AP STA that has provided an IRM to an ESS may use that address in a Public Action frame (e.g., a GAS frame) such that APs in that ESS may identify the non-AP STA.

+For MLO, a non-AP MLD may set the MLD MAC address field to the IRM in Probe Request Multi-Link element for multi-link Probe Request frames, and a non-AP MLD may set the MLD MAC address field to the Basic Multi-Link element for Authentication and Association frames sent to AP MLDs within the ESS so that the AP MLD may identify the corresponding non-AP MLD using the IRM.

+A non-AP MLD that stores the newly allocated IRM received from an AP MLD in an ESS and becomes a non-AP STA for the purpose of communicating with an AP in the same ESS, may provides the IRM as its MAC address in the frame following the procedures defined in this subclause.
+Similarly, a non-AP STA that stores a newly allocated IRM received from an AP in an ESS and becomes a non-AP MLD for the purpose of communicating with an AP MLD in the same ESS, may provides the IRM as its MLD MAC address in the frame following the procedures defined in this subclause.

-NOTE 3—To enhance STA privacy, a non-AP STA ought to change its IRM in each association or PASN preassociation.
+NOTE 3—,A non-AP STA ought to change its IRM in each association or PASN preassociation.For MLO,a non-AP MLD ought to change its IRM in each association and it should use randomized MAC addresses for its affiliated STAs.

 35.3.4.2 Use of multi-link probe request and response